DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 To get advice about training to teach, you can:

-* call 0800 389 2500 for free from anywhere in the world, Monday to Friday between 8.30am and 5.30pm, Greenwich Mean Time
+* call 0800 389 2500 for free from anywhere in the world, Monday to Friday between 8:30am and 5:30pm (UK local time)
 * use the live chat service at the bottom of this page
-* sign up to [Get an adviser](https://adviser-getintoteaching.education.gov.uk/) – you’ll be asked for your phone number, email and location so a teacher training adviser can call you back in your time zone
+* sign up to [get an adviser](https://adviser-getintoteaching.education.gov.uk/) – you’ll be asked for your phone number, email and location so a teacher training adviser can call you back in your time zone

 ### Get help with international qualifications